 What does personal injury include?

 A claim for personal injury will include a claim for the injury suffered.
 This is referred to as getting damages (compensation) for pain, suffering and loss of amenity.
-In other words, you seek to get compensated for the pain of the injury itself, the suffering it causes and the manner in which it affects your day-to-day life.
+In other words, you want compensation for the pain of the injury itself, the suffering it causes and the way in which it affects your day-to-day life.
 This type of compensation is known as ‘general damages’.
-The best way of describing general damages is to say it is compensation that cannot be calculated by using a mere mathematical formula.
+The best way of describing general damages is to say it is compensation that cannot be calculated by using a mathematical formula.

 Contrast this with, for example, a claim for loss of earnings.
 If you have to take time off work because of your injuries after an accident, you may have a loss of earnings claim.
 As you are entitled to claim for any direct losses suffered as a result of the accident that was not your fault, you can claim for loss of earnings provided they are reasonably incurred.
 A claim for lost earnings would be a ‘special damages claim’.
 This is because loss of earnings can be calculated using a mathematical calculation.